 That California sun is hard to forget.
 So is the Truman Show-esque feel of Irvine.
 A week or so after the last truck has pulled away from the loading docks of the Atrium and Hilton hotels, I’ve been thinking about the sounds I’m finding hardest to shake.
 This is how I’m judging my picks of T.H.E.
-Newport Beach 2013 – sonic prowess that’s impossible to forget.
+Newport Beach 2013 – sonic prowess that’s hard to forget.

 ‘Best in Show’ runner-up:

-The organization of formal demos every fifteen minutes at the Magnepan room seems like a good idea on paper but it’s somewhat haphazard in execution.
+The organisation of formal demos every fifteen minutes at the Magnepan room seems like a good idea on paper but it’s somewhat haphazard in execution.
 Head honcho Wendell Diller looks run ragged trying to answer post-demo questions in the hallway.
 His wife Galina is doing her best to dole out stickers to eager attendees.
 “That’s blue – come back at 12.30pm?”

 Galina Diller (left) and Wendell Diller (right)

 Inside the room it’s DARK.
 Everyone: sit down and be quiet.
 No talking at the back.
 The Super MMG isn’t a pair of loudspeakers per se, it’s a pair of loudspeakers plus a bass panel (US$1199).
 Or two bass panels (US$1750).
 The twin bass bin rig is on show today.
 And no, this isn’t a pair of standard MMGs with bass panels thrown in.
 The crossovers have been tweaked to accommodate the hired low frequency help.
 If you want just a pair of loudspeakers, stick with the ‘new’ MMG.